phoenix-pilot/phoenix-pilot-core/algebra/tests/quat/README.md

     - `quat_dot`
     - `quat_sandwich`
     - `quat_normalize`
+- `buffs.h` - contains data used in tests
 - `rotations.c` - contains tests for functions used in rotations in 3D space.
     - `quat_quat2euler`
     - `quat_vecRot`